infiernodeashly/Reverse-Engineering-Code/ReverseEngineering.md

 # Reverse-Engineering-Code

-## Password Authentication
-Using Passport.js an individual can register as a user.
-Once registered, the user can log into the page for access.

 ## User Story
 As a user, I want to safely register with and log into the webpage.
 ##Dependencies
 Ensure the following dependencies are installed: bcryptjs, express, express-session, mysql2, passport, passport-local, sequelize

+## Password Authentication
+Using Passport.js an individual can register as a user.
+Once registered, the user can log into the page for access.

 ## Usage
 To begin using this program, you will need to clone this repository to your local storage, since it isn’t being hosted on Heroku in a way that will allow direct interaction.
 Then, do the following: 1. go into the config folder, open config.js and insert your personal log in information, 2. create a MYSQL database named "passport_demo", 3. open the integrated terminal and type “npm i” to install your dependencies, and type "node server.js" to run the program and connect to the server, 5. open your browser and type "http://localhost:8080" in search bar to access the port your system is connected to on your local machine.

 # File Explanations
-<br /> ## CONFIG : MIDDLEWARE : isAuthenticated.js
+<br /> ## CONFIG : MIDDLEWARE : isAuthenticated.js <br />
 This file controls what a user is able to see.
 If they user is authenticated, then they can move ahead.
-Otherwise, they will be redirected to the login/sign up page.
+Otherwise, they will be redirected to the login/sign up page. <br />
-<br /> ##CONFIG : config.json
+##CONFIG : config.json <br />
-This configures the system’s connection to the server for the different environments.
+This configures the system’s connection to the server for the different environments. <br />
-<br /> ##CONFIG : passport.js
+##CONFIG : passport.js <br />
-This tells passport.js that we want to log into the website with the listed credentials (email and password).
+This tells passport.js that we want to log into the website with the listed credentials (email and password). <br />
 ## MODELS : index.js
 This connects to database and imports user login data.
 If you were working with other databases for your webpage, here is where you would call them together.
 ##MODELS : user.js